Jamin-Software-Foundation/orinayo/USER-GUIDE.md

 - PICKING

 #### Strum
-Pressing Strum bar Down/Up triggers DownStrum/UpStrum of the chord switched by Frets.
+Pressing Strum bar Down/Up triggers Down-Strum/Up-Strum of the chord switched by Frets.
 Pressing Strum bar Down/Up with all Frets released triggers Muted Strums Down/Up of the last played chord.

 #### Bass and Strum
-Strum bar Down triggers Bass once on chord change and/or after you release all Fret buttons, and will continue triggering DownStrums of the same chord until you change the chord or release Fret buttons.
-Strum bar Up triggers UpStrums all the time.
+Strum bar Down triggers Bass once on chord change and/or after you release all Fret buttons, and will continue triggering Down-Strums of the same chord until you change the chord or release Fret buttons.
+Strum bar Up triggers Up-Strums all the time.

 #### Picking
 With Picking function Strum bar works differently, according to its name.
 Strum bar Down triggers Bass of the current chord all the time.
 Strum bar Ups sequentially trigger individual strings (chord voices) in the order specified by selected String Sequence.
 Click on drop-down list shown on the left to select String Sequence in the popup list